xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 				<p>--info -adoReleaseDefID=&lt;Definition ID of Release Pipeline&gt;</p>
 			</td>
 			<td data-colwidth="253">
-				<p>Get the latest Release based on the specified Definition ID of Release Pipeline and pass it to the corresponding Test Run property on ADO.
-(Requiring Runtime Engine 8.1.0+)</p>
+				<p>Get the latest Release ID and its stage based on the specified Definition ID of Release Pipeline and pass them to the corresponding Test Run properties on ADO.
+(Runtime Engine 8.1.0+ is required)</p>
 			</td>
 			<td data-colwidth="253">
 				<p>N</p>